Slovak name

-Slovak names consist of a given name and a family name (surname).
-Slovakia uses the Western name order with the given name first and the surname last, although there is a historical tradition to reverse this order, especially in official context (like in administrative papers and legal documents) as well as on gravestones and memorials.
+Slovak names consist of a given name and surname.
+Slovakia uses the Western name order with the given name being listed before surname.
+However, there is a historical tradition to reverse this order, especially in official contexts including administrative papers and legal documents, as well as on gravestones and memorials.

 Most Slovaks do not have a middle name.
 The family name forms for males and females are distinct in Slovakia, making it possible to identify gender from the name alone.
 As of 2003 there were 185,288 different family names in use among 5.4 million Slovaks, or one family name for every 29 citizens.
 There is an estimated 90,000 lineages in Slovakia.
 With marriage, the bride typically adopts the bridegroom's surname.
 Slovak names are very similar to Czech names.

-The most common Slovak given name are Jozef (male) and Mária (female); the most common family name in Slovakia is Horváth (male) and Horváthová (female).